Nima-Khodabandelou/Notes/notes.md

 ##
 - abstract class

-	can have abstract and non-abstract methods, data member, constructor, and even main()

-	can have constructors and static methods
+	can have (abstract and non-abstract methods)/data member/constructor/ main()/static methods

-	can have final methods -> force subclass not to change method body
+	can have final methods -> force sub not to change method body

 	can never be instantiated even if it contains constructor and implemented methods

 	can provide implementation of interface

-	can extend another Java class
+	can extend another class

+        interface methods -> abstract by default

+        static + abstract -> not allowed
 ##
-- interface methods -> abstract by default

-- static + abstract -> not allowed
-##
 - Marker interface

-	interface with no data member and member functions -> Serializable, Cloneable.
+	interface with no data member and member functions -> Serializable, Cloneable
 ##
 - Interface

-	can't provide implementation of abstract class.
+	can't provide implementation of abstract class

 	can extend another interface

-	Members of interface are public by default
+	's Members are public by default

-	object reference can be cast to interface reference when it implements referenced interface
+	-> obj reference can be cast to interface reference when it implements referenced interface
-##
-- try block followed by either catch OR finally block
 ##
 - Exceptions